quicwg/base-drafts/draft-ietf-quic-transport.md

 The client MUST choose a random 64-bit value and use it as the initial Connection ID in all packets until the server replies with the final Connection ID.
 The server echoes the client's Connection ID in Non-Final Server Cleartext packets.
-All packets including and following the first Final Server Cleartext packet MUST use the final Connection ID, as described in {{connection-id}}.
+The first Final Server Cleartext and all subsequent packets MUST use the final Connection ID, as described in {{connection-id}}.

-The payload of a Cleartext packet contains frames, as described in {{frames}}.
+The payload of a Cleartext packet consists of a sequence of frames, as described in {{frames}}.

 (TODO: Add hash before frames.)